microsoft/pxt/docs/blog/makecode-with-github.md

 # MakeCode with GitHub (episode 3)

-This blog post is part of series documenting the integration of GitHub authoring in MakeCode.
-In previous episodes, we introduces a integrated [GitHub authoring experience for extensions](/blog/github-packages); then we added support for [diffing and branching](github-extensions-episode-2).
+This blog post is a continuation in a series posts documenting the integration of GitHub authoring in MakeCode.
+In previous episodes, we first introduced the integrated [GitHub authoring experience for extensions](/blog/github-packages); then we discussed the new support for [diffing and branching](github-extensions-episode-2).

-In this iteration, we bring a friendly GitHub experience for all users, not just extension writers.
+With this episode, we tell you about our next iteration of GitHub intergration - putting in a friendly GitHub experience for all users, not just extension writers.

 ## New button position!

-We've moved the GitHub button next to the save button.
-It's always available and it also displays whether changes need to be pushed or pulled.
+We've moved the GitHub button right next to the save button.
+It's always available and it will display whether or not there are changes needing to be pushed or pulled.

 ![GitHub button next to save](/static/blog/makecode-with-github/button.png)

 ## OAuth authentication

-In the past, one would have to use a developer token to sign in with GitHub in MakeCode.
+Previously, a developer token was needed to sign in to GitHub with MakeCode.
-In this release, we support a friendlier flow where you will be asked the **Microsoft MakeCode for GitHub** application to sign in.
+In this release, we support a friendlier authentication flow where you are asked by the **Microsoft MakeCode for GitHub** application to sign in.

 ![OAuth authorization screen](/static/blog/makecode-with-github/oauth.png)

-For those who using developer token, they are still supported.
+If your're using developer token, they are still supported.

 ## Pull Request integration

-The experience to create and review pull requests has been streamlined.
+The experience to create and review pull requests is now streamlined.
 MakeCode will create a pull request for you and directly open the pull request review page.
-Additionally, all the rendered diff automatically display on the pull request timeline.
+Additionally, all the rendered diffs display automatically on the pull request timeline.

 ![Pull request button](/static/blog/makecode-with-github/pullrequest.png)

 ## Rendered blocks diff attached to each commit

-If a commit modifies blocs,
+If a commit modifies blocks,
 MakeCode will automatically add the [rendered diff to the commit](https://github.com/pelikhan/pxt-ghdemo/commit/c2d19e4324c10eef74f207899121800ba25e7666#commitcomment-36469566).
-This allows you to review
+This allows you to review code changes as blocks as in addtion to just text.

 ![A rendered blocks diff attached to a commit](/static/blog/makecode-with-github/comment.png)

 ## Rendered blocks image in the README

-The README displays the rendered blocs for the last commit.
+The `README` file displays the rendered blocs for the last commit.
 This is particularly useful when navigating to a MakeCode project through GitHub.

 ![A rendered blocks image in the README](/static/blog/makecode-with-github/readme.png)